SimiaCryptus/examples.deepart.studio/README.md

 ### Seed Canvas - Noise, Plasma, Image
 When a painting process is begun, there must be some data on the canvas to start with.
 Interestingly, a completely blank canvas produces poor results, due to something called “symmetry breaking”.
 There are three main types of seed used in deepartist.org: Noise, Plasma, or Image.
 Noise is simple random white noise, which can be scaled and offset.
 (For that matter, scaling and offset syntax is available for all image input urls) Plasma is a simple algorithmic texture that resembles a randomly-colored cloud.
 An actual image can also be given, either as an upload or as a literal url.
 This example displays a survey of these seed types when used to paint with the same texture parameters:

 As you may note, starting from the image results in something that looks like style transfer.
-This isn’t so much style transfer as warping the content image until it resembles the desired style.
+This isn’t so much style transfer as warping the mask image until it resembles the desired style.
 Among other differences, it tends to be deterministic - if you run it 3 times, you get nearly the same 3 results.

 [![](http://examples.deepartist.org/img/57ebe4bf-192c-4d98-8199-1f113089d053.gif)](http://examples.deepartist.org/SeedImageSurvey/09a31f87-1322-42df-b06e-f02334275329/09a31f87-1322-42df-b06e-f02334275329.html)